naver/fixture-monkey/content/en/docs/get-started/customizing objects.md

 For example, for a certain test you might need a Product instance with an id of 1,000.

 In order to do this, you can get a type builder from fixture monkey with the `giveMeBuilder` method.
-The Builder allows chaining additional method calls to customise your fixture.
+The Builder allows chaining additional method calls to customize your fixture.
 In this case you can use the `set()` function to set the id to 1,000.
 From the Builder use `sample()` to get an instance from the builder.